entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ### Prepare Kubernetes

-To install Entando, we'll add `Custom Resources`, create a `Namespace`, download a `Helm` chart, and configure external access to our cluster.
+To install Entando, we'll add `Custom Resources`, create a `Namespace` and configure external access to our cluster.

-#### Create Namespace
+#### Create a Namespace

 ::: tip What are Namespaces?
 Kubernetes supports multiple virtual clusters backed by the same physical cluster.
 These virtual clusters are called [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

-You can use namespaces to allocate resources and set cpu/memory limits for individual projects or teams.
-They can also encapsulate projects from one another.
+You can use namespaces to allocate resources and set CPU/memory limits for individual projects or teams.
+Namespaces can also encapsulate projects from one another.
 :::

 ``` bash